 What happens if we're advised we can’t travel?

-Should the FCDO, US State Department or local equivalent advises against all but essential travel to your destination, or if travel restrictions are introduced that prevent you from travelling, we will liaise with the villa owner on your behalf in order to rearrange your holiday.
+Should the UK FCDO, US State Department or local equivalent advise against all but essential travel to your destination, or if travel restrictions are introduced that prevent you from travelling, we will liaise with the villa owner on your behalf in order to rearrange your holiday.

 Travelling to your destination